BusisiwePieterson/Dynamic-Website-on-AWS-with-Terraform/README.md

 ![image](images/Screenshot_47.png)

-The next resource we're going to create is our route table, and we will add routes to that route table.
+The next resource we're going to create is our Route Table, and we will add routes to that route table.

 ![image](images/Screenshot_49.png)